 You fully extend and jump straight up as high as you can and then land softly with as little knee flexion as possible.

-As an example, I believe I jumped on a 48-50″ box a couple years ago in a challenge.
-I can’t recall and could be wrong but it was somewhere in that range.
+As an example, I jumped on a 50″ box a couple years ago in a challenge.

 And that ends up looking like a jump in most real life situations would.
 I’ve yet to see LeBron James dunk a ball or Derek Jeter jump up to rob a potential base hit with their spines folded in half and their knees up around their ears.